tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

               there are other transactions with higher priority, then it should not include it in `tx_records`.
 In this case, Tendermint will not remove `tx` from the mempool.
-The Application should be extra-careful, as abusing this feature may cause transactions to stay forever in the mempool.
+The Application should be extra-careful, as abusing this feature may cause transactions to stay much longer than needed in the mempool.
             * If the Application considers that `tx` should not be included in the proposal and removed from the mempool, then the Application should include it in `tx_records` and _mark_ it as `REMOVED`.
 In this case, Tendermint will remove `tx` from the mempool.